Top 20 savvy living stories you missed this year

-I know this is a very unscientifically small sample, but hungryforamonth is clearly one of the top human interest stories of the year.
+I know this is a very unscientifically small sample, but this was one of the top human interest stories of the year.
 Leaving it off Digg's home page is like asking Michael Jordan to sit out a couple of All Star games.
-The $1 a day story did make a splash on Digg a bit later as a repost--24 days later.
+The $1 a day story did make a splash on Digg a bit later as a repost — 24 days later.
 Better late than never, I suppose.

 I can't tell you why reddit succeeds where Digg has failed.
 But here's my personal thanks to the reddit team.
 Please keep that little alien up and running so I can continue to explore all the wonderful complexities of the human experience the blogosphere has to offer.